CompAgent: An Agentic Framework for Visual Compliance Verification: Related Works

-Recent advances in LLMs have catalyzed the emergence of agentic systems across diverse application domains.
-In spatial reasoning and 3D understanding, VADAR~\cite{marsili2025visual} demonstrates how agentic frameworks can dynamically generate APIs to decompose complex visual queries into executable programs, achieving superior performance on benchmarks requiring multi-step grounding and inference.
-Similarly, in video understanding, Agent-of-Thoughts Distillation~\cite{shi2025enhancing} employs specialized agents for temporal grounding, object detection, and action recognition to construct reasoning chains for VideoQA tasks.
-The information retrieval domain has witnessed the rise of Agentic Retrieval-Augmented Generation (Agentic RAG)~\cite{singh2025agentic}, where autonomous agents dynamically manage retrieval strategies and iteratively refine contextual understanding through reflection, planning, and tool use.
-More recently, Agentic Deep Research systems~\cite{zhang2025web} integrate reasoning agents with search capabilities to tackle complex, multi-step information synthesis tasks.
-Even in structured database interactions, agentic workflows have proven effective, with divide-and-conquer strategies and verification steps enhancing Text-to-SQL generation~\cite{guo2025rethinking}.

-Despite this proliferation of agentic approaches, the application of autonomous agents to visual compliance verification remains entirely unexplored.
-To the best of our knowledge, we are the first to introduce an agentic framework specifically designed for automated visual compliance verification, addressing the unique challenges of decomposing compliance criteria, orchestrating evidence gathering, and providing interpretable verification traces.
+Despite the rapid proliferation of agentic approaches, autonomous agents have not been studied for visual compliance verification, and we present the first such agentic framework that systematically decomposes compliance criteria, orchestrates evidence gathering, and produces interpretable verification traces.